Hand Brewed Coffee vs. Machine Brewed – Which is Best For Your Coffee Shop Business Plan, Barista Training?

 The idea behind using manual brewers is to enable the barista to have control over the coffee brewing variables so the customer may have a personally brewed fresh cup of coffee that was crafted with care and attention.
 This can create added value and a more romanticized experience around a profitable drink.
 For quality results barista training and a substantial amount of practice are crucial!
 The area where these methods of brewing coffee tend to fall short, however, is consistency and speed.
 Manual brewing methods are only as good as the baristas using them and while they can be mastered and can produce fantastic cups of coffee, at the end of the day they are being poured by a human being, which in and of it’s self propagates inconsistencies from brew to brew and it can take painfully long periods of time from customer to customer.
 Again, if a shop if going to feature manual single cup brewing, quality barista training, practice and undivided attention, are critical factors that must not be overlooked.
 This can be considerably difficult in a high-volume coffee business or a café with limited access to quality barista training.

 While there are plenty of fantastic batch brewers on the market such as Fetco brewing equipment which has been enjoying some time in the spotlight of specialty coffee shop trendiness the past few years, these batch brewers fail to deliver the theatre or romance factor that some of the manual brewers provide.
 Luckily for everyone, a few companies have picked up on this dichotomy and made it there mission to bridge this gap by creating simple, intuitive machinery capable of brewing coffee beyond dumping water over a basket of coffee.
-The Curtis “Gold Cup Brewer” is a great example of this and one of the most successful.
-The Gold Cup brewer is a small batch single cup brewer that can be can be programmed with multiple custom brewing recipes via a user friendly touch screen computer display.
-It brews simply and quickly with a basket containing a standard #4 filter and coffee, however, it is also capable of brewing using a variety of pour over devices.
-These brewers are highly programmable and can be set to specific temperatures, batch sizes, numbers of pulses and volume of water dispensed throughout each part of the brew, etc. This makes this brewer convenient for many shops to be able to offer pour-over coffees without worrying about the variable of human error.
+The Marco “SP9” is a great example of this and one of the most successful.
+The SP9 is a small batch single cup brewer that can be can be programmed with simple dials.
+It brews simply and quickly with a Kalita Wave or a variety of other pour over devices.
+The SP9 is highly programmable, extremely temperature stable, consistent, and visually engaging.
+This makes this brewer convenient for many shops to be able to offer pour-over coffees without worrying about the variable of human error.
 It also makes this brewer incredibly versatile as you can easily take advantage of different coffee profiles from different coffees or even from different pour-over methods which can all be brewed on the fly with recipes which can be pre-set and saved in the brewer’s memory bank.

 What some baristas seem to forget is that not everyone is a coffee connoisseur (or wants to be).
 Most café’s clientele are people that just want a great cup of coffee.
 They want it in a reasonable amount of time, they want it to be tasty and they want it to be the same every time and those are the experiences that these machines deliver.